-Section 11.4 Classification
+Section 11.6 Classification

 Employees are generally hired at the entry/trainee level.
-Applicants who meet the minimum qualifications, including any required State of Alaska certification(s) may be hired at the higher job classification within the levels of the position.
-Employees who meet the minimum qualifications and obtain the required State of Alaska certification(s) shall be reclassified to the higher-level job classification within the levels of the position.
-The reclassification shall be effective the beginning of the pay period in which the certification(s) is received by Human Resources Classification.
+Applicants who meet the minimum qualifications, including any required State of Alaska certification(s) and or license(s) may be hired at the higher job classification within the levels of the position.
+Employees who meet the minimum qualifications and obtain the required State of Alaska certification(s) and or license(s) shall be reclassified to the higher-level job classification within the levels of the position.
+The reclassification shall be effective within the pay period in which the certification(s) and or license(s) are received by Human Resources Classification.
 All certifications must remain current to remain employed.

 Job Title & Level Grade

 Assistant Parts Warehouseman - Level 1 of 1 17

 Meter Reader - Level 1 of 1 18

 Meter Reader Lead - Level 1 of 1 19

-40

 Fleet Service Technician - Level 1 of 1 19

 Fleet Journeyman Technician - Level 1 of 1 21

 Warehouse Journeyman - Level 1 of 1 20

-Journeyman Craftsman - Operator in Training - Level 1 of 2 19
+Carpenter Craftsman - Level 1 of 1 21

-Journeyman Craftsman - Level 2 of 2 20

-Journal Machania Operator in Training Level 1 of 2 10

-Journeyman Mechanic - Operator in Training - Level 1 of 2 Journeyman Mechanic - Level 2 of 2 19
+Mechanical Craftsman - Level 1 of 2 21

-Journeyman Mechanic - Level 2 of 2 20
+Certified Mechanical Craftsman - Level 2 of 2 22

 Field Service Inspector I - Level 1 of 2 19

 Field Service Inspector II- Level 2 of 2 21

 Meter Install/Repair Journeyman - Level 1 of 1 21

 Expeditor - Level 1 of 1 21

 Fleet Technician Lead - Level 1 of 1 22

 Journeyman Certified Plumber - Level 1 of 1 22

 Mechanical Inspector - Level 1 of 1 22

 ICS Electrician/Instrument Technician - Level 1 of 1 23

 ICS SCADA Programmer - Level 1 of 1 23

-Job Title & Level Grade Collection & Distribution Operator - in Training - Level 1 of 5 18 Collection & Distribution Operator I - Level 2 of 5 19 Collection & Distribution Operator II - Level3 of 5 20 Collection & Distribution Operator III - Level 4 of 5 22 Collection & Distribution Operator IV - Level 5 of 5 23 Treatment Plant Operator I - Level 1 of 4 20 Treatment Plant Operator II - Level 2 of 4 21 Treatment Plant Operator III - Level 3 of 4 22 Treatment Plant Operator IV - Level 4 of 4 23 Maintenance Foreman - in Training - Level 1 of 2 22 Maintenance Foreman - Level 2 of 2 23 Fleet Foreman - Level 1 of 1 23 ICS Foreman - Level 1 of 1 24 Journeyman Certified Plumber Foreman - Level 1 of 1 24 Mechanical Inspector Foreman - Level 1 of 1 24 Collection & Distribution Operator Foreman - Level 1 of 1 24 Treatment Plant Operations Foreman - Level 1 of 1 24
+Job Title & Level Grade Collection & Distribution Operator - in Training - Level 1 of 5 18 Collection & Distribution Operator I - Level 2 of 5 19 Collection & Distribution Operator II - Level3 of 5 20 Collection & Distribution Operator III - Level 4 of 5 22 Collection & Distribution Operator IV - Level 5 of 5 23 Treatment Plant Operator I - Level 1 of 4 20 Treatment Plant Operator II - Level 2 of 4 21 Treatment Plant Operator III - Level 3 of 4 22 Treatment Plant Operator IV - Level 4 of 4 23 Carpenter Craftsman Foreman - Level 1 of 1 22 Mechanical Craftsman Foreman - Level 1 of 1 23 Fleet Foreman - Level 1 of 1 23 ICS Foreman - Level 1 of 1 24 Journeyman Certified Plumber Foreman - Level 1 of 1 24 Mechanical Inspector Foreman - Level 1 of 1 24 Collection & Distribution Operator Foreman - Level 1 of 1 24 Treatment Plant Operations Foreman - Level 1 of 1 24 license(s) within two (2) years will no longer meet the requirements for their position and will be laid off due to their position being eliminated.

-Section 11.4.1
+Section 11.6.1